crisishistory/HistoryAIToolkit/CONTRIBUTING.md

 Look through the GitHub issues for bugs.
 Anything tagged with **bug** and **help wanted** is open to whoever wants to implement a fix for it.

+### Test Coverage

+To run your tests with coverage analysis, you can use the following command:

+`$ coverage run -m pytest tests`

+This command executes your test suite while collecting code coverage information.

+To view the coverage report, you can execute the following command:

+`$ coverage report`

+This command will provide a summary of the test coverage, indicating which parts of the codebase are covered by the tests and which areas might require additional testing.

 ### Documentation

 The project is currently in its infancy, and we have a huge need for documentation: